seglo/connect-prism/README.md

 It's useful for mocking complex & high latency API calls during development.
 It's also useful when writing e2e tests for your SPA only, removing the server from the equation.
 This results in much faster execution of your e2e test suite.

-Prism works by adding a custom connect middleware to the connect server provided by the [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect) plugin.
+Prism works by adding a custom connect middleware to a the [connect](https://www.npmjs.org/package/connect) server.

 ### Modes